 No. 94: DeMarcus Ware

-The No. 94 slot was one of the toughest choices we had to make on this portion of the list.
-On one hand, we had two-time All-Pro Charles Haley, who won five Super Bowls with the San Francisco 49ers and Dallas Cowboys.
-But on the other, we had DeMarcus Ware, who may have one just the one Super Bowl, but was the overall better player in our eyes.
+The No. 94 slot was one of the most challenging choices we had to make on this portion of the list.
+On the one hand, we had two-time All-Pro Charles Haley, who won five Super Bowls with the San Francisco 49ers and Dallas Cowboys.
+But on the other, we had DeMarcus Ware, who may have just the one Super Bowl, but was the overall better player in our eyes.

 Taken with the 11th overall pick in the 2005 NFL Draft out of Troy, Lawrence spent the first nine years of his career with the Cowboys and the last three with the Denver Broncos.
 In a dozen NFL seasons, he recorded 138.5 sacks, good for 13th on the all-time list, and was a nine-time Pro Bowler and a seven-time All-Pro selection.

 No. 95: Richard Dent

 Just behind Ware on the all-time sack list is our choice at No. 95, Richard Dent, who played 12 of his 15 NFL seasons with the Chicago Bears, with whom he won Super Bowl 20 MVP as part of Buddy Ryan’s vaunted “46” defense.